-If a student is registered for second short session classes and does not meet the credit hour requirement until the beginning of that term, funds will not be available for use until three days prior to the first day of class.
+If you are registered for second short session classes and do not meet the credit hour requirement until the beginning of that term, funds will not be available for use until three days prior to the first day of class.

-Alternative loan refunds will be released after a student has reached the 10% point in at least six credit hours.
+Alternative loan refunds will be released after you have reached the 10% point in at least six credit hours.
 Please allow up to two weeks for actual processing.

-A student has the right to cancel his loan up to the 10% point of the semester.
-Any charges incurred with the school are the student’s responsibility.
+You have the right to cancel your loan up to the 10% point of the semester.
+Any charges incurred with the school are your responsibility.
 This includes tuition, fees, books, and any other applicable charges.
-See Central Piedmont's Refund Policies for college credit-bearing courses for more information.
+Review Central Piedmont's Refund Policies for college credit-bearing courses for more information.

-When a student applies for an alternative or private education loan, it is typically awarded half for the Fall semester and half for the Spring semester.
+If you receive an alternative or private education loan, the award is typically split by semester.
+You typically receive half of the award at the start of the fall semester and the other half at the start spring semester.
 Other disbursement arrangements can be made by contacting the Financial Aid Office.